Inline dev-server runner¶

 Configuring a runner¶

-run: "cargo watch -x run"
+"run": "cargo watch -x run",

-- { name: apps/web, run: "npm --prefix apps/web run dev" }
+{ "name": "apps/web", "run": "npm --prefix apps/web run dev" },

 Rules:

-runis a single shell-style string.
+"conception") declares a repo with no runner.
+Promote it to{ "name": "…", "run": "…" }when you add one. runis a single shell-style string.
 The runner executes it via the configured shell with-lc, somake dev, pipes,&&, environment variables from~/.bashrc, and shell builtins all behave as you'd expect.{path}in the template is substituted with the absolute path of the checkout the click originated from (main or a worktree).
 Omit it and the command runs withcwdset to that checkout — either form works.- Inheritance is off.
 A parent's

 run:doesn't cascade to its submodules; a submodule without its ownrun:has no Run button.
-This is deliberate — a repo's top-level dev command is almost never what a subdir wants. runlives on the inline-map form.
-If you still have a bare-string repo entry, promote it to{ name: …, run: "…" }when you add a runner.
+This is deliberate — a repo's top-level dev command is almost never what a subdir wants.

 The Run button lifecycle¶